gaurishankar007/gaurishankar007/README.md

 </p>

 <p align="left">
-  I am currently working as a **Flutter Developer**, and my expertise lies in **Dart** and the **Flutter framework**.
-I am passionate about creating seamless and engaging mobile applications and also interested in **iOS development with Swift**.
-My aspiration is to become a full-stack mobile application developer by mastering backend development skills.
+  A Flutter developer focused on creating engaging, high-performance mobile applications.
+I'm also interested in Swift and aspire to become a full-stack mobile developer.
 </p>

 <h3 align="left">Connect with Me</h3>